MHBaloch/Risk-Assesment-of-Buildings/README.md

 Results:
 It was assumed that new buildings are most stable, however the results proved that the assumption is not right and buildings stability does not depend upon the buildings age nor dependent on any single feature.
 It could be based on multiple features.
+Based on the analysis conducted, its clearly depicted that the tolernce to earthquake depends upon the type of construction materials used in foundation and super structure with keeping in sight the land surface condition and geo level.